PDOK/mapserver-docker/README.md

 This project aims to fulfill two needs:

-1. create a [OGC services](http://www.opengeospatial.org/standards) that are deployable on a scalable infrastructure.
+1. create [OGC services](http://www.opengeospatial.org/standards) that are deployable on a scalable infrastructure.
 2. create a useable [Docker](https://www.docker.com) base image.

 Fulfilling the first need the main purpose is to create an Docker base image that can be run on a platform like [Kubernetes](https://kubernetes.io/).

-Regarding the second need, finding a usable Mapserver Docker image is a challenge.
+Regarding the second need, finding a usable [Mapserver](https://github.com/mapserver/mapserver) Docker image is a challenge.
 Most images expose the &map=...
-QUERY_STRING in the getcapabilities, don't run in fastcgi and are based on Apache.
+QUERY_STRING in the GetCapabilities, don't run in FastCGI and are based on Apache.

 ## What will it do

 It will create an Mapserver application run with Lighttpd in which the map=...
 QUERY_STRING 'issue' is 'fixed'.
 This means that the MAP query parameter is removed from the QUERY_STRING.

-The included EPSG file containing the projection parameters only contains a small set of available EPSG code, namely the once used by our organisation.
+The included EPSG file containing the projection parameters only contains a small set of available EPSG code, namely the once used by our organization.
 If one wants to use additional EPSG projections one can overwrite this file.

 ## Docker image